skoolkid/skoolkit/sphinx/source/skool-macros.rst

 Note that if a replacement field is used, the parameter string must be enclosed in parentheses.

+.. versionchanged:: 8.2
+   Accessing an undefined variable in the ``vars`` dictionary no longer yields the integer value '0'.

 .. versionchanged:: 6.4
    The ``asm`` replacement field indicates the exact ASM mode; added the